Alexmhack/Django-Rasa-Bot/README.md

 The ```socketUrl``` is the url endpoint that we configured with **rasa socketio layer** and the ```profileAvatar``` is the image that is displayed in bot message

-Now run the django server and the socketio server using
+Now run the django server and the socketio server seperately using two terminals,

 ```
 ../Django-Rasa-Bot> python manage.py runserver
+# then in another command prompt or terminal run
 ../Django-Rasa-Bot/rasachat> python bot.py
 ```

-Now open the url [127.0.0.1:8000](http://127.0.0.1:8000) and open the chat widget and enter ```hi there``` and the bot will reply
+Now open the url [127.0.0.1:8000](http://127.0.0.1:8000) and click on the chat widget placed in bottom right and enter ```hi there``` and the bot will reply.